ekraw36/Tea_Docs/task_documentation.md

   2. **p_value**: This is the probability of getting that test_statistic in a random sample if the null hypothesis is true.
   3. **alpha**: This is your significance threshold.
 If the p_value is smaller than this value, the results are statistically significant.
   4. **Null hypothesis**: Assumes the hypothesis is false.
-  5. **Interpretation**: If the p value is less than the alpha value, than the hypothesis is deemed statiscally signifigant and the null hypothesis is rejected.
+  5. **Interpretation**: If the p value is less than the alpha value, than the hypothesis is deemed statistcally signifigant and the null hypothesis is rejected.
 If the p value is greater than the alpha value, than the null hypothesis isn't rejected and the hypothesis isn't deemed statistically significant.

 // image